jmetzger/training-microservices-docker-kubernetes/microservices-flightapp/flights/01-create-microservice.md

 ```
 cd ms-flights
 make stop
-# Change all entries that appear here
+# Change all entries that appear here to ms-flights
 grep -r ms-nodebootstrap-example .
 ```